SixArmDonkey/magicgraph/README.md

 ```

 Models are self-validating, and ValidationException will be thrown immediately when attempting to set an invalid value.
 There are many validation
-options attached to the various default properties included with MagicGraph, which we will cover in the [Validation](#) chapter.
+options attached to the various default properties included with Magic Graph, which we will cover in the [Validation](#) chapter.

 ---